 Read our guide on where to stay in Barcelona.

 Madrid is elegant, chic, a bit posh with its bigger boulevard, parks, palaces and museums like the Prado, Royal Palace, Buen Retiro Park and Placa Espana.
 It’s also full of quality living, enjoying life (for example with good food), meeting friends in cafes, strolling through the pedestrian streets and relaxing in one of the parks.

 To combine Rome, Barcelona and Madrid is very easy.
 All you need is a flight to Rome, one more to Barcelona and a return flight from Madrid.
 The journey from Barcelona to Madrid is nicely and easily done with the AVE high speed train.
 It takes around 2-3 hours, which will take you through the Spanish countryside.

-As I have already mentioned, I did my trip with Monograms Travel, who see themselves as an Un-tour operator, which describes it nicely.
+As I have already mentioned, I did my trip with Independence by Globus, who see themselves as an Un-tour operator, which describes it nicely.
 They take care of the simple, necessary and sometimes also so annoying things.
 They took care of the flights and then welcomed me at the airport and took me to the hotel.

 I travel quite often, also to new destinations, actually right now while writing this article.
 I will land in a few minutes and I have no idea how to get into the city.
 Sure, I could simply take a taxi, which is definitely not the wisest option quite often.
 It’s expensive and get you stuck in traffic.
 The same can happen with the bus.
 It’s cheaper, but has to drive through the same traffic.
 That leaves us with the train, which ends at the train station and then you still have to see how you get from there to your hotel.